parsaabadi/4ww3-project01/README.md

 ## Notes:
 * Finder Icon has the serach tool and filter incorporated in it upon clicking, however that function is yet to be implemented for this part.
-* All comments are in index file to avoid repetition.
+* All html comments are in index file to avoid repetition.
+* Our css file comments are located in styles.css

 ## Acknowledgments